Standard Scope of Services

 - A unique reference identifier.

-The fire risk assessment shall identify all the important aspects of fire safety on the premises in the report, with sufficient supporting commentary to enable the client or the client’s representative, to comprehend the level and adequacy of life safety provision/s that should be provided on the premises. the fire risk assessment shall be considered and document the following:
+The fire risk assessment shall identify all the important aspects of fire safety on the premises in the report, with sufficient supporting commentary to enable the client, to comprehend the level and adequacy of life safety provision/s that should be provided on the premises.

 - The nature of the premises and the processes carried out on the premises.